 - If you have a driveway, that it is clear

-One handy tip is to think back to what attracted you to the property when you viewed it and draw on that.
+One handy tip for selling a house is to think back to what attracted you to the property when you viewed it and draw on that.
 Always try and put yourself in the position of the buyer.
 What would you be looking for?

 One tip: use the same solicitor who helped you buy your home, if possible.
 They’ll not only be familiar with the property, but they’ll have paperwork to refer back to.